-EMS Display on Monitor Panel
+EMS Display on Monitor Panel -Typical View

-Please read your Energy Management System Owners Guide for important information on running both air conditioner units at the same time.
+Please read the Energy Management System Owners Guide in your InfoCase for important information on running both air conditioner units at the same time.
 This guide will also explain how this system operates under several conditions, whether 20-amp or 30-amp connections.